preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 Create Document Wizard
 ===========================

 The Omnia Create New Document Wizard can be used in any site in the tenant, to create new documents, both Controlled Documents and "normal" documents, based on templates set up in the Document Management Settings.
-Regarding Controlled Documents a new document can even be base on any published Controlled Document.
+Regarding Controlled Documents a new document can even be based on any published Controlled Document.

 When this Site feature ("Omnia Document Management Create Document Wizard") is activated for a site, the Omnia Wizard replaces the standard options for "New" in classic document libraries and "Add" in "Controlled Documents" libraries.